Hurricane Ian makes landfall in Cuba en route to Florida

 “I hope we escape this one because it would be the end of us.
 We already have so little,” health worker Abel Rodrigues said.

-The center said “significant wind and storm surge impacts” were occurring Tuesday morning in western Cuba.
+The center said “significant wind and storm surge impacts” were expected Tuesday morning in western Cuba.

 Ian won’t linger over Cuba but will slow down over the Gulf of Mexico, growing wider and stronger, “which will have the potential to produce significant wind and storm surge impacts along the west coast of Florida,” the hurricane center said.